Issues affecting the single transferable vote: Ballot design

-As a result of the changes, voters may assign their preferences for parties above the line (numbering as many boxes as they wish), or individual candidates below the line, and are not required to fill all of the boxes.
-Both above and below the line voting now use optional preferential voting.
-For above the line, voters are instructed to number at least their first six preferences; however, a "savings provision" is in place to ensure that ballots will still be counted if less than six are given.
-For below the line, voters are required to number at least their first 12 preferences.
+As well, in some above-the-line voting systems, voters can mark back-up preferences for whole party slates (numbering as many boxes as they wish), along with preferences for individual candidates below the line.
+Some do not require voter to fill all of the boxes.
+Both above and below the line voting now use semi-optional preferential or optional preferential voting.

+In Australian Senate elections starting 2016, above the line voting, with back-up preferences, is allowed.
+Voters are instructed to number at least their six most-preferred party slates; however, a "savings provision" is in place to ensure that ballots will still be counted if less than six are given.
+For below the line, voters are required to mark at least their top 12 preferences.
 Voters are free to continue numbering as many preferences as they like beyond the minimum number specified.
+Changes made in 2026 made above-the-line voting more complicated (because of need to mark back-up preferences) while making below-the-line voting more simple (the need now only to mark 12 candidates).

-Another savings provision allows ballot papers with at least 6 below the line preferences to be formal.
+A savings provision allows ballot papers with at least 6 below the line preferences to be formal.